DoctorKisow/Document-Library/Document Library/Document Library.md

 <br/><br/>
 :page_facing_up: [The Mirai Confessions: Three Young Hackers Who Built a Web-Killing Monster Finally Tell Their Story.](https://github.com/DoctorKisow/Document-Library/blob/bbb5ec3eb67f40367630ef84e3a6b633c91c04e6/Documents/The%20Mirai%20Confessions-%20Three%20Young%20Hackers%20Who%20Built%20a%20Web-Killing%20Monster%20Finally%20Tell%20Their%20Story.pdf)<br/>

-The article "The Mirai Confessions: Three Young Hackers Who Built a Web-Killing Monster Finally Tell Their Story" details how three teenage friends created Mirai, a potent malware that hijacked IoT devices to execute massive DDoS attacks.
+This article details how three teenage friends created Mirai, a potent malware that hijacked IoT devices to execute massive DDoS attacks.
 This culminated in a significant disruption on October 21, 2016, affecting major websites and services like Twitter, Netflix, and PayPal, causing widespread outages across the United States.
 The hackers initially used Mirai to target rival Minecraft servers, but the malware spiraled out of their control, leading to unforeseen consequences.
 Eventually, they were apprehended and cooperated with the FBI, reflecting a rare case of restorative justice in cybersecurity​ [^10].

 [^10]: Greenberg, A. (n.d.). *The Mirai Confessions: Three Young Hackers Who Built a Web-Killing Monster Finally Tell Their Story.* Wired.
 Retrieved November 28, 2023, from https://www.wired.com/story/mirai-untold-story-three-young-hackers-web-killing-monster